-NB: Company B = 66/350187 = 35
+Note: Company B = 66/350187 = 35

 In sampling the 187 individual employees within these companies who have direct responsibilities in the construction of network expansion projects, the study used a proportionate stratified random sampling technique.
-This meant that the accessible population was first divided into subgroups (companies), and the employees were then drawn in proportion to their original numbers in their companies via a simple random sampling technique without replacement (Sekaran, 2003).
-This sampling technique is considered as the most efficient among all probability sampling designs and ensures that all subgroups are adequately sampled (Sekaran, 2003).
+This meant that the accessible population was first divided into subgroups (companies) and the employees were then drawn in proportion to their original numbers in their companies via a simple random sampling technique without replacement (Sekaran, 2003).
+This sampling technique is considered the most efficient among all probability sampling designs and ensures that all subgroups are adequately sampled (Sekaran, 2003).

 The study over-recruited by 23%, resulting in the administration of a total of 230 questionnaires.
-Islam (2018) argued that sample size could also be increased up to 30% to make provision for no responses in proportion to each company's selected size.
+Islam (2018) argued that the sample size could also be increased up to 30% to make provision for no responses in proportion to each company's selected size.
 In view of this, a total of 230 questionnaires were administered online to these individual employees via the simple random sampling technique without replacement.
-In addition to the demographical details of the participants, the questionnaires also contained 21 items that were coded with C01 to C21.
-These items are the factors that have been found to cause budget overruns from the case study and encompassed Likert-scale measurements grounded on a 5-point rating system, with anchors such as: Strongly Disagree = 1; Disagree = 2; Neither Agree nor Disagree = 3; Agree = 4; Strongly Agree = 5 (Sekaran 2003).
+In addition to the demographic details of the participants, the questionnaires also contained 21 items that were coded with C01 to C21.
+These items are the factors that have been found to cause budget overruns from the case study and encompassed Likert-scale measurements grounded on a five-point rating system, with anchors such as: "Strongly disagree" = 1; "Disagree" = 2; "Neither agree nor disagree" = 3; "Agree" = 4; "Strongly agree" = 5 (Sekaran, 2003).